 - Group E: Not likely to be carcinogenic to humans

-The IRIS database can be viewed online at www.epa.gov/iris.
+The IRIS database can be found online at www.epa.gov/iris.

-Other agencies and groups: Other federal agencies, such as the National Institute for Occupational Safety and Health (NIOSH) and the Food and Drug Administration (FDA) may comment on whether a substance or exposure may cause cancer and/or what levels of exposure to a particular substance might be considered acceptable.
+Other agencies and groups: Other federal agencies, such as the CDC’s National Institute for Occupational Safety and Health (NIOSH) and the Food and Drug Administration (FDA) may comment on whether a substance or exposure might cause cancer and/or what levels of exposure to a particular substance might be considered acceptable.

 Some state agencies also keep lists of known or probable carcinogens.
 For example, the California Environmental Protection Agency (CalEPA) maintains a list of “chemicals known to the state to cause cancer or reproductive toxicity.”
 (Much of this list is based on the IARC and NTP lists.)

-Some organizations, such as the American Cancer Society and the US National Cancer Institute (NCI) also conduct or fund research in this area, but they do not maintain their own lists of substances or exposures that cause cancer.
-Instead, they look to expert organizations such as the NTP and IARC, who serve this mission.
-The ACS and NCI do often offer information and guidance to the public on possible causes of cancer, especially when new findings generate a great deal of interest.
+Some organizations, such as the American Cancer Society and the US National Cancer Institute (NCI) also conduct or fund research in this area, but they don’t maintain their own lists of substances or exposures that cause cancer.
+Instead, they look to expert organizations such as the NTP and IARC.
+The ACS and NCI often offer information and guidance to the public on possible causes of cancer, especially when new findings generate a great deal of interest.

 Using information from expert groups